bbc/simorgh/docs/Coding-Standards/React-Components.md

 ### How?

-Put styled components in a file with the same filename as the component but with `.styled` before the `.jsx` file extension.
+Put styled components in a file with the same filename as the component but with `.styled` before the `.tsx` file extension.
 For example, `index.styled.jsx`.
 Then reference the styled components in the component file.

 ❌